github-pfeifer-syscon-de/genericImg/README.md

 ### Install handling

+The following may apply if you are not expecting to install this once.
 The above method depends on using install and uninstall symmetrically.
 To make this clearer say you misspell `./configure --prefix=/use` (that's my favorite) and `make install` will do whatever it was told and create `/use`.